marbl/canu/documentation/source/faq.rst

     **PacBio Sequel**
        Based on an *A. thaliana* `dataset
        <http://www.pacb.com/blog/sequel-system-data-release-arabidopsis-dataset-genome-assembly/>`_,
-       and a few more recent mammalian genomes, slightly increase the maximum allowed difference from the default of 4.5% to 6.5% with
+       and a few more recent mammalian genomes, slightly increase the maximum allowed difference from the default of 4.5% to 8.5% with
-       ``correctedErrorRate=0.065 corMhapSensitivity=normal``.
+       ``correctedErrorRate=0.085 corMhapSensitivity=normal``.
+      Only add the second parameter (``corMhapSensivity=normal``) if you have >50x coverage.

    **Nanopore R9 large genomes**
        Due to some systematic errors, the identity estimate used by Canu for correction can be an